erlang/otp/HOWTO/SBOM.md

 ### Further Format Details of openvex.table

-The file `openvex.table` is a subset of fields of the OpenVex specification.
+The file `openvex.table` is a subset of fields of the OpenVEX specification.
 The format is a JSON object that contains OTP VEX statements.
 A top-level valid field is the OTP version key (e.g., `otp-29`), followed by a list of objects.
 Each JSON object can have the following structure.